Martin O'Donnell (snooker player)

-Martin O'Donnell (born 4 June 1986) is an English former professional snooker player.
-He gained a two-year place on the main snooker tour by coming through Q School in 2012.
-He practices at Shootpool & Snooker in Aylesbury.
+Martin O'Donnell (born 4 June 1986) is an English professional snooker player.
+He gained a two-year place on the main snooker tour by coming through the 2012 Q School.
+He finished with the most points during the Q Tour of the 2022–23 season and gained a two-year tour card as a result.
+He is known as "The Minister of Defence" because his initials spell out "MoD", in what is jocularly taken as a reference to the UK government body responsible for the Armed Forces.

 Career

 Early career

 As an amateur, O'Donnell played in all 12 of the Players Tour Championship events during the 2010/2011 season.
 He reached the second round on three occasions, but could not progress any further, however, in Event 3 he defeated former world champion, Shaun Murphy 4–3.
 O'Donnell finished 109th on the Order of Merit.

-He entered Q School at the end of the season in an attempt to turn professional and in the final event he was one match away from achieving this.
+He entered the 2011 Q School in an attempt to turn professional and in the final event he was one match away from achieving this.
 He played Kurt Maflin and lost 1–4.

 In the 2011/2012 season, O'Donnell was again confined to entering the PTC events, playing 9 of the 12.
 He reached the main draw on six occasions but failed to win a match once there.
 He won the SnookerBacker Classic, which guaranteed him entry into Q School at the end of the season.
-O'Donnell won five matches at the first Q School event, concluding with a 4–1 victory over Adrian Ridley, to secure a two-year tour card beginning with the 2012/2013 season.
+O'Donnell won five matches at the first 2012 Q School event, concluding with a 4–1 victory over Adrian Ridley, to secure a two-year tour card beginning with the 2012/2013 season.

 Professional debut

 O'Donnell's first match as a professional was in qualifying for the Wuxi Classic.
 He beat David Grace 5–2, before losing to Alfie Burden 3–5.
 He went one better in qualifying for the next ranking event, the Australian Goldfields Open, by defeating Jeff Cundy and Grace once more, but was then whitewashed 0–5 by David Gilbert.
 He did not win two consecutive matches in qualifying for any other event this season.

 O'Donnell played in all ten minor-ranking Players Tour Championship events and did not win a match in any of them, until his final attempt at the European Tour Event 5 in Scotland.
 He saw off Sean O'Sullivan, Craig Steadman, Kurt Maflin all by 4–3 scorelines to reach the quarter-finals, but his run was ended as Andrew Higginson advanced with a 4–2 win.
 This helped O'Donnell to finish 83rd on the PTC Order of Merit.
 His season ended when he was beaten 5–10 by Tian Pengfei in the first round of World Championship Qualifying.
-O'Donnell finished his first year on the tour ranked world number 86.
+O'Donnell finished his first year on the tour ranked at world number 86.